Pregnant 10-year-old rape victim denied abortion in Paraguay

 Health Minister Antonio Barrios told Paraguay's ABC newspaper that doctors and a psychologist were providing care to the girl.

-"There are no indications that the girl's health is at risk ... we are not, from any point of view, in favour of terminating a pregnancy," Barrios was quoted as saying.
+"There are no indications that the girl's health is at risk ... we are not, from any point of view, in favor of terminating a pregnancy," Barrios was quoted as saying.

 He said health officials only knew about the girl's case when she was already more than 20 weeks pregnant after she was brought to hospital by her mother complaining of stomach pains last month.